S-ecki/DBS_Project/README.md

 `RandomHelper` wraps are _java.util.Random_ to have convenient access to random integers and booleans.

 `Launcher` contains <sup>(you guessed it)</sup> the _main_ method.
 It fills all the tables with the data provided and additionally keeps track of all the foreign keys needed to dynamically create relationships between the entities.</br>
-Further comments to understand the code are provided inside the file.
+_Note: Further comments to understand the code are provided inside the file._

+_Note: The amount of tupels inserted is static in this program.
+However, it would be an easy extension to have a command line interface to pass parameters for the inserted amount on each table.
+Further randomization of the Primary Key attributes would be required, but that shouldn´t be problem.
+My time is just very limited right now :(_

 ## PHP + Bootstrap

 ## What I´ve learnt
+*
-* Database Connection using Core Java
+* Database connection using Core Java
+* Working with _java.sql_
+* Using _.csv_ files in Java
-* Remotely working on a database with Java
+* Error Handling on databases
+*